AdamGonda/adamgonda.com/_posts/2022-06-16-Modeling-the-game.md

   - State
 ---

-I will go through how we can model the `Snake` game.
-We will setup our dev env and start ironing out our types.
+I will start by modelling the game, then we will setup our dev env.

 This post is part of a [series](/2022/06/13/Snake-à-la-functional.html){:target='_blank'} on recreating `Snake` in a functional style using `JavaScript` and a package I wrote.